geoschem/gcpy/docs/source/Regridding.rst

 Example 3: Standard to Stretched Cubed-Sphere Regridding
 ---------------------------------------------

-We will use the example of regridding the out-of-the-box :literal:`GEOSChem.Restart.20190701_0000z.c48.nc4` restart file from C48 to a C120 base resolution stretched grid with a stretch factor of 4.0 over Bermuda to demonstrate the stretched cubed-sphere regridding process:
+This example regrids the out-of-the-box c48 restart file (:literal:`GEOSChem.Restart.20190701_0000z.c48.nc4`) from a standard cubed-sphere grid to a stretched grid.
+The base resolution will remain the same at c48.
+The regridded file will have a stretch factor of 4.0 over Bermuda which means a regional grid resolution of c196 (4 times 48) in that area.

+#.
+Load the :literal:`gchp_regridding` python environment.

 #.
 Create a source grid specification using :code:`gridspec-create`.